sanishkr/react-floating-balloons/README.md

 ##

-Note for NextJS Usage upto v2.x.x: Use `next-global-css` npm module setup and use dynamic import feature with `{ ssr: false }` to avoid errors
+Note for NextJS Usage: Use `next-global-css` npm module setup for (v2 and below) and use dynamic import feature with `{ ssr: false }` to avoid errors

 ## Maintenance Status
 <img src="https://img.shields.io/badge/maintenance-stable-blue.svg" />